 "Feminism actively calls upon the state to extend its jurisdiction deeper into the personal lives of its citizens.
 In effect, this involves getting men to bully and control other men, in the name of women's rights.
 It is not only because the men who represent the state give women the benefit of the doubt that they engage in this; the state itself reciprocates.
 In return for complying with the totalitarian demands of feminist ideology, the state's dominion is extended.
-The state can control more and more of the lives of individuals."I have long concluded, and most MRAs would concur, that the women's movement would have stalled on the runway if it hadn't gotten scads of male support!
+The state can control more and more of the lives of individuals."I have long concluded, and most pro-male partisans would concur, that the women's movement would have stalled on the runway without male support.
 There is nothing like that good old patriarchy to lend a strong hand when you really need it, eh?
 Yes, men have pitched in for feminism—and mightily!

 And who is now enforcing the political will of feminism?
 For the most part, men!
-Women on their own could never have made the needful modifications to the social machinery, nor could they ensure that the machinery thus modified would be correctly tended and kept in motion.
+Women on their own could never have made the necessary modifications to the social machinery, nor could they ensure that the machinery thus modified would be correctly tended and kept in motion.
 Male cooperation was and is required to set things rolling and keep things rolling.
-If men collectively decided to wreck feminism they would need only bestir their collective will in a manly way and women, feminist or otherwise, could do precious little to stop them.
+If men collectively decided to wreck feminism they would need only assert their collective will and women, feminist or otherwise, could do precious little to stop them.

-If feminism not only stays in business but continues growing, this can happen only because men are letting it happen.
-And even more perplexing is that if women are now becoming more powerful than men, then once again, it can happen only because men are letting it happen.
-Male power itself is letting women become more powerful than men!
-And the lesson here is what?
+If feminism not only stays in business but continues growing, it can only happen because men are letting it happen.
+Even more perplexing is that if women are now becoming more powerful than men, then once again, it can only happen because men are letting it happen.
+Male power itself is letting women grow more powerful than men!
+And the lesson is what?
 It is, that no matter how far feminism (read: female supremacism) advances upon this earth, men as a group need only throw down their tools and stand up straight, and that would be the end of it!

 And yet men are not doing this.
-Instead, men are submitting to vile treatment and sucking it up like punks!
+Instead, they are submitting to vile treatment and sucking it up like punks!
 WHY?